Pranav-prog-master/Cpp_Project_Basics_to_Advances/README.md

 ## 🔧 How to Run

 Refer to the source code files for each language.
 Below are sample compilation and execution commands:
-For Cpp : g++ user_management.c -o user_management && ./user_management
+For Cpp : g++ 05_user_management.c -o user_management && ./user_management

 ---

 # 🧠 DAY-06 :- Console Bank Management System
-A comprehensive, console-based banking application built to demonstrate fundamental and advanced programming concepts across Java.
+A comprehensive, console-based banking application built to demonstrate fundamental and advanced programming concepts across Cpp.
 This project simulates the core functionalities of a bank account management system, focusing on data persistence, user interaction, and robust error handling.

 ---